The Boogie Monster of Rheumatoid Arthritis: Anger (Part 1)

 A knowledge of self

 These days, I expect that feeling as I expect uncertainty, flare-ups, and fatigue.

 I’ve settled into a life that allows me to be flexible with myself, and I’ve managed the expectations of the people in my life so that I don’t have to explain myself every time things shift for me physically.
 I know what gives me anxiety, what scares me, what comforts me, and this allows me to take better care of myself.

-Repressed anger for most of my life
+Repressed anger about RA in my life

 Recently, however, I surprised myself.
 I was on a podcast that was focused on anger and rheumatoid arthritis.
 And, going into it, I had thought to myself that anger isn’t something I’ve had an issue with.
 Boy was I wrong.

 When I started reading about anger and chronic illness/pain, I realized that I’ve felt anger for most of my life.
 I didn’t want to acknowledge this part of myself, and I sure didn’t want to be angry in front of other people.

 Being chronically angry is a great way to push people away and end up on your own.
 So, instead of expressing it, I internalized it without even knowing that’s what I was doing.